tifapp/FitnessProjectBackend/README.md

 ```

-For example, if you're testing the "products" route you've added, the tests could be written in a file named products.test.ts in the 'tests' folder.
+For example, if you're testing the "products" route you've added, the tests could be written in a file named `getNewProduct.test.ts` in the "products" folder.
 The file might contain tests similar to the following:

 ```typescript
 // getNewProduct.test.ts in 'products' folder